Mounika1969/data-analyst-learning/Day1_SQL_Basics.md

-# 📊 Day 1 - SQL Foundations (Data Analyst Perspective)
+# Day 1 - SQL Basics

-## 🔹 Objective
+## Objective
-Understand how data is stored and how to retrieve it using SQL.
+Today I started learning SQL basics and tried to understand how data is stored and how we can retrieve it.

 ---

-## 🔹 What is a Database?
+## What is a Database?

-A database is a structured system used to store and manage data efficiently.
+A database is basically a place where data is stored in an organized way.

-In real-world applications:
-- E-commerce → stores orders, customers
+For example:
+- In e-commerce, it stores customer and order details
-- Banking → stores transactions
+- In banking, it stores transactions
-- Healthcare → stores patient records
+- In hospitals, it stores patient records

-Databases allow large-scale data storage with efficient retrieval.
+So instead of keeping data randomly, everything is structured properly.

 ---

-## 🔹 What is SQL?
+## What is SQL?

-SQL (Structured Query Language) is used to interact with relational databases.
+SQL is a language used to work with databases.

-It allows:
+Using SQL we can:
-- Data retrieval (SELECT)
+- get data (SELECT)
-- Data manipulation (INSERT, UPDATE, DELETE)
-- Data analysis (aggregations, filtering)
+- add data (INSERT)
+- update data (UPDATE)
+- delete data (DELETE)

 ---

-## 🔹 Understanding Table Structure
+## Table Understanding

-Data is stored in tables with:
+Data inside a database is stored in tables.

+Each table has:
-- Rows → Individual records
+- Rows → actual records
-- Columns → Attributes of data
+- Columns → details about the data

 Example: